MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

 Certificate management as it will only store the profile uid from certificate services with domain sAMAccountName.
 Once the user is deleted from AD the user cache is only present for the certificates which they have enrolled.
 We do not recommend deleting anything in the database as this can cause overall harm to the operation of the environment.

 ## Opt-out of telemetry
-Previous builds FIM/MIM used to collects anonymized telemetry about each deployment and transmits this data over HTTPS to Microsoft servers.
+Previous builds FIM/MIM used to collect anonymized telemetry about each deployment and transmits this data over HTTPS to Microsoft servers.
 This data was used by Microsoft to help improve future versions of FIM/MIM in the past.

 >[!Note]
 > In later releases of 4.5.x.x or greater data collection will be disabled.